March 2019 New arrivals!

 OK please remember that some people like to do their own thing, shall we say.
 So the motorbike hearse would appeal to some and not others.
 Horses for courses, and yes we do have them too!

-The new Volvo hearse and limousines, of which we are very proud.
+These are now the second Volvo fleet of hearse and limousines, of which we are still very proud.
 They are now with consecutive number plates and are all seat belted and six doors, leather trimmed, and air-conditioned for your comfort.

 As you can see there are four doors on the hearse.
 So there are seats behind the driver and funeral director.
 This isn’t a suggestion that everyone will like, but some of you may like to know that you can travel with us to the service and Committal venue.
 As I say, not everyones idea, but it might just be what you wanted.
 Ask Emma or Les about it.